AngleProtocol/merkl-docs/distribute-with-merkl/deploy-your-campaign-from-a-multisig-or-gnosis-safe.md

 description: Guide to deploy a Merkl Campaign from a multisig or Gnosis Safe
 ---

-# 🧑‍🔬 Deploy your campaign from a multisig or Gnosis Safe
+# 🧑‍🔬 Deploy a campaign from a multisig or Gnosis Safe

 The recommended method for distributing rewards with Merkl using a multisig is through the Gnosis Safe Transaction Builder.